 Can I name specific artists?

-Suno discourages direct artist names in the style field.
+Suno discourages direct artist names in the Styles field.
 But you can describe an artist's sonic characteristics without naming them.
 "Dark atmospheric R&B, heavy bass, falsetto vocals, moody and cinematic" paints a vivid picture without naming anyone.

 This is exactly what artist-inspired styles on Suno Styles do — they capture an artist's sonic DNA in descriptors that Suno understands, without using names that might get filtered.

-What about the "Lyrics" and other fields?
+What about the Lyrics and other fields?

 The Shortcut